10 Identity Theft warning signs and prevention tips.

 - Consider signing up for fraud alerts and freezing your credit files.

+At the end of the day, this can be a lot to manage.
 At Commerce, we recognize that managing your identity is more important than ever.
-Commerce Bank customers can sign up for identity theft services including Commerce ID Recover and Commerce ID Monitor which provide extra protection for your financial accounts.
+That’s why Commerce Bank customers can sign up for identity theft services including Commerce ID Recover and Commerce ID Monitor which provide extra protection for your financial accounts.

 - What to do if your identity is stolen